Interested-Deving-1896/kde-eco-website/content/blog/2024-04-23_introducing-ns4nh.md

 ---
 date: 2024-04-04
-title: "Think Global, Compute Local: KDE Eco's new 'Sustainable Software For Sustainable Hardware' Project"
+title: "Opt Green: KDE Eco's new 'Sustainable Software For Sustainable Hardware' Project"
 categories: [KDE Eco, Sustainable Software, Sustainable Hardware, Blauer Engel]
 author: Joseph P. De Veaugh-Geiss
 summary: Software is a frequently unacknowledged, yet significant factor for sustainability.
 Software determines a hardware's energy consumption and minimum system requirements.
 It determines how long a device can remain safely in use.
 In this context, KDE welcomes the newly-funded project *Nachhaltige Software Für Nachhaltige Hardware* ('Sustainable Software For Sustainable Hardware').